IETF-QUIC/Charter/quic-charter.md

 The fourth focus area will extend core protocol facilities to enable multipath capabilities for both connection migration and load sharing.

-After the completion of the core protocol deliverable, the group will consider a recharter to complete extensions that will support partial reliability and enable the negotiation and use of FEC schemes.
-Where possible, the design of the core protocol should not preclude future extensions in this direction.
-Development of new FEC schemes will not be considered by this group.

 Note that consensus is required both for changes to the current protocol mechanisms and retention of current mechanisms.
 In particular, because something is in the initial document set does not imply that there is consensus around the feature or around how it is specified.

-The following work items are explicitly out of scope for this group:
-* Defining new congestion control schemes.
-* Defining new forward error correction schemes.

 In order to achieve the milestones set out below, the group expects to make extensive use of interim meetings, especially in its first year.